syncfusion-content/wpf-docs/wpf/GridControl/Working-with-Grid.md

 Essential Grid supports efficient hiding of rows and columns.
 You can hide and unhide ranges of rows and columns using SetHidden method on ColumnWidths and RowHeights.

-> Note: SetHidden method accepts the following three parameters:
+N> SetHidden method accepts the following three parameters:

 * _The first parameter is an integer, which specifies the starting row/column to hide/unhide_
 * _The second parameter is an integer, which specifies the ending row/column to hide/unhide_